heavyblotto/memorativa/docs/memorativa-design.md

 - [4] Mikolov, Tomas, Kai Chen, Greg Corrado, and Jeffrey Dean.
 "Efficient Estimation of Word Representations in Vector Space."
 ArXiv abs/1301.3781 (2013).
 - [5] Nickel, Maximilian, and Douwe Kiela.
 "Poincaré Embeddings for Learning Hierarchical Representations."
 Advances in Neural Information Processing Systems 30 (NIPS 2017).
 - [6] Merkle, Ralph C. "A Digital Signature Based on a Conventional Encryption Function."
 Advances in Cryptology — CRYPTO '87.
 Lecture Notes in Computer Science
-- [7] Blockchain for Data Provenance and Semantic Web Applications:*** **Hyland, Brian, and Aidan Hogan.
+- [7] Blockchain for Data Provenance and Semantic Web Applications: *Hyland, Brian, and Aidan Hogan*.
 "Scalable Semantic Data Management on Blockchains."
 In *The Semantic Web: ESWC 2020*, pp. 3-18.
 Springer, Cham, 2020.
 - [8] "Retrieval-Augmented Generation for Large Language Models: A Survey." arXiv preprint arXiv:2312.10997 (2023).
 - [9] Zhou, Jie, Ganqu Cui, Zhengyu Zhou, Xiaojie Wu, Liang Wang, and Changsong Chen.
 "Graph neural networks: A review of methods and applications."
 AI Open 1 (2020): 57-81.
 - [10] Wiener, Norbert.
 Cybernetics: Or Control and Communication in the Animal and the Machine.
 Cambridge, MA: MIT Press, 1948.
 - [11] Hesse, Hermann.
 The Glass Bead Game.
 Translated by Richard and Clara Winston.
 New York: Holt, Rinehart and Winston, 1972.
 - [12] Mahin, Mahnaz, and Amanda Cercas Curry.
 "Semantic Drift."
 In Proceedings of the 10th International Conference on Computational Semantics (IWCS), pp. 235-245.
 2013.
 - [13] Hamilton, William L., Jure Leskovec, and Dan Jurafsky.
-"Cultural cartography using word embeddings." *arXiv preprint arXiv:1606.03792* (2016).** ([https://arxiv.org/abs/1606.03792](https://arxiv.org/abs/1606.03792))
+"Cultural cartography using word embeddings." *arXiv preprint arXiv:1606.03792* (2016). ([https://arxiv.org/abs/1606.03792](https://arxiv.org/abs/1606.03792))
 - [14] Harnad, Stevan.
 "The symbol grounding problem." *Physica D: Nonlinear Phenomena* 42, no. 1-3 (1990): 335-346.** ([https://cogprints.org/615/1/1990harnad.symbol.grounding.html](https://cogprints.org/615/1/1990harnad.symbol.grounding.html))
 - [15] Smolensky, Paul.
 "On the proper treatment of connectionism."
 Behavioral and Brain Sciences 11, no. 1 (1988): 1-23.
 - [16] Gärdenfors, Peter.
 Conceptual Spaces: The Geometry of Thought.
 Cambridge, MA: MIT Press, 2000.